haoran9/Floodcalculator/README.md

 This repo contains two topics, which is first to predict FFH via regression method(in ./regression_FFH.py) and then extract FFH information from Google stree view images via classification methods(in ./image_classification).

-Regression model result shows in the jupyter notebook but can not be shared here due to NDA with Forreunner
+Regression model result shows in the jupyter notebook but can not be shared here due to NDA with Forreunner.You can reach me at cugharrison@gmail.com for more detials about regression model.

 More details are explained in the [slides](https://docs.google.com/presentation/d/1sNwcPHI9Puw8WYK9wWDfNOixRx7JQtxzC4gQh5Uu3qY/edit#slide=id.p)